Memorable Manitobans: Alfred Reginald “Reg” McDiarmid (1878-1944)

 Lumber merchant, Mayor of Brandon (1919).

-Born at Brianston, Ontario on 23 March 1878, he came with his parents to Brandon, Manitoba at the age of four.
-He subsesquently attended two years at Manitoba College in Winnipeg.
-In Fall 1898, he went into the lumber business with John Hanbury, afterwards going to Rat Portage [now Kenora, Ontario] with the Rat Portage Lumbar Company.
 He returned to Brandon to organize McDiarmid & Clark, a branch of the Assiniboine Lumber Company, with John Clark.
-This company was succeeded four years later by Sword & McEachern, then by McDairmid & McEachern.
+This company was succeeded four years later by Sword & McEachern, then by McDiarmid & McEachern.
 He continued business by himself for two years.
 He was a stockholder in the Manitoba Windmill & Pump Company and the Brandon Brick & Lumber Company.
-He was the manager of the Brandon branch of the Manitoba Liquor Commission until ill health forced his retirement.
+He was the manager of the Brandon branch of the Manitoba Liquor Control Commission until ill health forced his retirement.

-In 1903, he was married to Jean Elizabeth Burr, daughter of M. W. Burr of Guelph, Ontario.
-They had a daughter, Elizabeth McDiarmid.
-He served as mayor of Brandon in 1919, and was for many years a member of the Brandon Board of Trade.
+In 1903, he was married to Jean Elizabeth Burr (1879-1926, daughter of M. W. Burr of Guelph, Ontario) and they had a daughter, Helen Elizabeth McDiarmid (1915-1994, wife of Emmett Joseph Riordan).
+He served as Mayor of Brandon in 1919 and was for many years a member of the Brandon Board of Trade.

 This page was prepared by Gordon Goldsborough.